 I've seen the problems.

-It was Nancy Pelosi who famously said you have to pass the bill to find out what's in it.
+It was Nancy Pelosi who famously said, you have to pass the bill to find out what's in it.

-And if Nancy Pelosi's bill that they rammed through Congress that nobody read, if Nancy Pelosi's bill is ruled unconstitutional, which many of us, by the way, predicted it would be back then when we voted against it, uh then it's it's not Donald Trump's fault that she wrote an unconstitutional law.
+And if Nancy Pelosi's bill that they rammed through Congress that nobody read, if Nancy Pelosi's bill is ruled unconstitutional, which many of us, by the way, predicted it would be back then when we voted against it, then it's not Donald Trump's fault that she wrote an unconstitutional law.

 But frankly, not only is it unconstitutional, it doesn't work.

-Let's focus on protecting people with pre existing conditions and lowering premiums by letting you decide what's best for you and your family.
+Let's focus on protecting people with preexisting conditions and lowering premiums by letting you decide what's best for you and your family.

 Pick the plan that's best for your family and buy it from wherever you want to buy it, whatever state you want to buy it from.

-Uh that's how health care should work.
+That's how health care should work.

-And right now that's not what we have under Obamacare.
+And right now, that's not what we have under Obamacare.

-Uh and so again, Nancy Pelosi is the one who rammed the bill through Congress, knowing that there were serious legal problems with it.
+And so, again, Nancy Pelosi is the one who rammed the bill through Congress, knowing that there were serious legal problems with it.

 She wasn't concerned about that when she passed it.